JamesCalingo/sportventures/posts/2025-08-18_swbrailriders.md

 ---
 display: "Scranton/Wilkes-Barre RailRiders (8/17/25)"
 title: "Scranton/Wilkes-Barre RailRiders (International League) @ PNC Field (Moosic, PA)"
-description: "Old friends and new friends in Scranton/Wilkes-Barre"
+subtitle: "Old friends and new friends in Scranton/Wilkes-Barre"
 date: 18 August 2025
 published: true
+pinned: false
+description: ""
 ---

 _\*This trip occurred on August 17, 2025 - yes, that's right, YESTERDAY.
 I've decided to post about it it now rather than waiting to catch up with the rest of my backlog partially because there's a GOOD chance this won't be the only time I do this (just as a heads up)._